snowplow/scala-weather/README.md

 `cachingTimeMachine` in the Dark Sky client will return the whole `DarkSkyResponse` for the specified day.
 The field `currently` will be omitted, so the user must rely on the `hourly` or `daily` fields.

-The return type of both `OpenWeatherMap.cacheClient` and `DarkSky.cacheClient` is wrapped in the effect type, as the creation of the underlying cache allocates mutable state.
+The return type of both caching clients creation is wrapped in the effect type, as the creation of the underlying cache allocates mutable state.

 ```scala